amoe/acceleratedcpp/chapter-notes.md

 This is K&M's justification for providing a functional interface to the picture class rather than just relying on OO operations.

+With regard to the `virtual foo() = 0` notation:

+> Instead of forcing us to concoct an arbitrary definition for these operations,
+> the C++ language lets us say that there will be no definition for a given
+> virtual function.
+As a side effect of declining to implement the virtual
+> function, we also promise that there will never be objects of the associated
+> type.
+There may still be objects of types derived from this type, but there are
+> no objects of its exact type.

+If any function is pure virtual, the class becomes an abstract base class.
+Pure virtuals are actually new in this chapter.

+wha tis the default access modifier?